 NFL Power Rankings Week 5: Parity emerges as dominant theme

-NFL Power Rankings: Where Pats stand after last-second OT loss originally appeared on NBC Sports Boston
+NFL Power Rankings: Unbeaten Eagles remain league's top team originally appeared on NBC Sports Philadelphia

 Almost four weeks of NFL football are in the books and we’ve learned a few things.